 Vocabulary improves as children learn about new foods and nutrients in foods using local, regional, national and international languages.
 All this works on their Linguistic Skills simultaneously.

 Learning to read food labels and the nutritional values per serving size involves numbers.
-Reading ingredient lists of recipes and understanding their quantities needed to cook the dish involves Arithmetic and Problem Solving skills.
+Reading ingredient lists of recipes and understanding the quantities needed to cook the dish involves Arithmetic and Problem-Solving skills.